thamanieconomics/tec-hugo/exampleSite/content/team/_index.md

 intro_image: images/undraw_modern_professional_yt9h.svg
 intro_image_absolute: false
 intro_image_hide_on_mobile: false

 ---

-# Meet The Team
+# Meet The TEC Team

-Our team of qualified accountants and financial consultants can help your business at any stage of it's growth.
+Our team of qualified advisors have the experience to help your business at any stage of it's growth or operation.